sriemer/fix-linux-mouse/README.md

 Of cause I've sent [a patch](http://marc.info/?l=linux-usb&m=149675002229952&w=2) for this to the **linux-usb** mailing list which got accepted.
-As I've sent it to the **linux-stable** mailing list as well, this is fixed for all Linux distributions now.
+As I've sent it to the linux **stable** mailing list as well, this is fixed for all Linux distributions now.

+PixArt mice with this HW issue are known from vendors Chicony, Dell, HP, Microsoft, and PixArt (non-OEM).
+Please let me know if your mouse is affected.

 ## USB mouse in virtual machines